UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

     is ongoing.
 Documentation will be updated for what you will need to do with jobscripts and job submission commands.
 This is just to let you know that these changes are coming.

+  - 2024-12-11 09:10 - Kathleen /old_lustre removal

+    11 Dec is not a Monday, contrary to my previous email.
+As a result, we will leave `/old_lustre` mounted on Kathleen until **Monday 16 December**.
+If you still have files in your old home and scratch directories, they will no longer be accessible after this time.

 ### Young